Australia Day 2026: What’s On In Newcastle, Lake Macquarie & the Hunter

 Website

-Challenge yourself and join the 28th edition of Newcastle’s most iconic swim on Sunday 26 January 2025.
+Challenge yourself and join the 29th edition of Newcastle’s most iconic swim on Australia Day.
 Jump in for either the Single Crossing (700m) from Stockton to Queens Wharf or the Double Crossing (1,400m) from Queens Wharf to Stockton and back.
 If it’s not on your bucket list, put it there now!
 This is the only legal swim across our amazing working harbour.
 This annual event is Stockton SLSC’s major fundraiser and extra donations are possible.
 All proceeds stay with the club to purchase rescue craft, rash shirts for the Nippers and for the general running of the Club.
 Be quick, the event is limited to only 500 swimmers!

 Time: 10am (single crossing), 11am (double crossing)